aerleon/pol2yaml/README.md

 ```
 Tip: if you need to upgrade NodeJS, some have found the following instructions helpful: https://stackoverflow.com/a/10076029.

-Once NodeJS is installed you can fetch and run pol2yaml using the following command. npx is a command installed by NodeJS which can fetch and run JavaScript programs from the NPM registry.
+Once NodeJS is installed, the following invocation will download and run pol2yaml. npx is a program included with NodeJS which can fetch and run JavaScript programs from the NPM registry.
 See [Usage](#usage) for more details.
 ```
 npx pol2yaml
 ```